Blog posts from markdown with gatsby

 {blogItems ? (<Grid items={blogItems} style={{ width: '90%'}} />) :

-(<h2>No blog posts yet but check back soon!&nbsp;<FontAwesomeIcon icon={faBlog} /></h2>)}
+(<h2>No blog posts yet but check back soon! <FontAwesomeIcon icon={faBlog} /></h2>)}

 </Styled.Blog>)